josephGZC/binary_atmospheric_nucleation/README.md

 ### B. Binary Ordering of Molecules in Clusters

 <p align="justify">
 To get a better understanding of the cluster shape and composition, a look into the internal ordering within the cluster is necessary.
-Radial layers are reported for the largest cluster over time, which were accompanied by cluster snapshots ([Fig. 6](#anchor-F6)).
+Radial layers are reported for the largest cluster over time, which were accompanied by cluster snapshots (<a href="#anchor-F6">Fig. 6</a>).
 The lower-value radial layers signify regions closer to the core while the larger-value radial layers are closer to the cluster surface.
 Snapshots illustrating the radial layers were captured at 1 ns, 10 ns, and 100 ns to provide a visual representation.
 </p>

 <p align="justify">
-For the nonane/1-butanol system, majority of clusters were well mixed as most radial layers had mole fraction values close to 0.5, indicated by the grayish color in [Fig. 6](#anchor-F6).
-This is in agreement with the visual inspection of the nuclei snapshots, where nonane (green spheres) and 1-butanol (yellow spheres) are evenly distributed in the cluster surface ([Fig. 7a-c](#anchor-F7)) and the interior of the cluster ([Fig. 7d-f](#anchor-F7)), indicating homogeneous mixing between the two nucleating species.
+For the nonane/1-butanol system, majority of clusters were well mixed as most radial layers had mole fraction values close to 0.5, indicated by the grayish color in <a href="#anchor-F6">Fig. 6</a>.
+This is in agreement with the visual inspection of the nuclei snapshots, where nonane (green spheres) and 1-butanol (yellow spheres) are evenly distributed in the cluster surface (<a href="#anchor-F7">Fig. 7a-c</a>) and the interior of the cluster (<a href="#anchor-S4">Fig. 7d-f</a>), indicating homogeneous mixing between the two nucleating species.
 Additionally, the observed mixing behavior further verifies that the reluctant co-nucleation reported for nonane and alcohol mixtures is minimized in nonane/1-butanol by the relatively long alkyl tail of 1-butanol.
 </p>

 <p align="justify">
-Radial analysis of the water/1-butanol system reveals alternating regions of high water and 1-butanol concentration, indicated by the alternating bluish and reddish regions in the heatmap ([Fig. 8](#anchor-F8)).
-The cluster snapshots clarify this observation as it shows that a simple core-shell structure is observed at the initial stages of nucleation, with water (blue spheres) at the core and 1-butanol (yellow spheres) at the surface ([Fig. 9](#anchor-F9)).
+Radial analysis of the water/1-butanol system reveals alternating regions of high water and 1-butanol concentration, indicated by the alternating bluish and reddish regions in the heatmap (<a href="#anchor-F8">Fig. 8</a>).
+The cluster snapshots clarify this observation as it shows that a simple core-shell structure is observed at the initial stages of nucleation, with water (blue spheres) at the core and 1-butanol (yellow spheres) at the surface (<a href="#anchor-F9">Fig. 9</a>).
 Over time, another layer of butanol and water is configured, resulting in butanol-water-butanol-water layering.
-At the later stages, another layer of water-butanol is formed again ([Fig. 9](#anchor-F9)).
+At the later stages, another layer of water-butanol is formed again (<a href="#anchor-F9">Fig. 9</a>).
 </p>

 <p align="justify">